All manuscripts should be submitted via ScholarOne Manuscripts.

 Organoboron compounds are useful building blocks for organic synthesis; however, they suffer from incompatibilities with many synthetic transformations.
 The recently reported N-methyliminodiacetate boronate complex shows good stability and resistance to a wide variety of chemistries.
 The ability to protect and mask the boron functionality has led to an expanded role for boron in the synthesis of complex molecules.

-Five potential referees must be proposed, at least two of whom should be from outside the submitting author’s country.
+Five potential referees must be proposed during submission, at least two of whom should be from outside the submitting author’s country.
 For reasons of conflict of interest, or perceived conflict of interest, referees from author’s institutions should not be included.
 Referees without institutional email addresses should not be proposed.
+Suggested referees should be independent experts in the field.
+Authors should be aware that approaching suggested reviewers is at the discretion of the Editor.
+Intentionally falsifying reviewer details will result in rejection of a manuscript.

 Full papers are complete reports of original research results that have not previously been published, except in the form of a Communication, in which case a reprint should be provided.
 A full paper will not be published if all relevant experimental details have already been published as supporting information in a Communication elsewhere.
 Evidence must be given that substantial new material is submitted, and the Communication must be identified and cited early in the manuscript.
 A short abstract (maximum 100 words) should be provided at the start of the manuscript.
 The paper should be divided into Introduction, Results and Discussion, Conclusion, and Experimental (and/or Computational Methods) sections.